24

 ranges: Sequence[Tuple[float, float]],

-instances: Optional[Iterable[Instance]] = None,
+instances: Optional[Sequence[Instance]] = None,

 eps: float = 1e-6,